Editor's Note: Updated January 12, 2018

 LESSON PLANS AND RESOURCES

-2. The New York Times blog on education provides an extensive list of lesson plans for service learning, as well as articles about giving and service from the newspaper.
+3. The New York Times Learning Network provides an extensive list of lesson plans for service learning, as well as articles about giving and service from the newspaper.

-3. Roots & Shoots, the curriculum-based service learning program by the Jane Goodall Institute and the Pearson Foundation, offers lesson plans, curriculum resources and professional development materials for teachers.
+4. Roots & Shoots, the curriculum-based service learning program by the Jane Goodall Institute, offers lesson plans, curriculum resources, and professional development materials for teachers.

 6. The National Youth Leadership Council offers helpful webinars on service learning, as well as a resource library.
 They also host the Generator School Network, which connects people "who are passionate about engaging young people as leaders."